 - Drivers' hours of service and breaks.

 Customer communication is a core responsibility for any dispatcher.
 To keep customers informed and at their respective delivery locations, dispatchers may need to make calls, write emails, or communicate via other channels - depending on what the company prefers.

 Of course, this can be automated too.
 Companies that use last-mile delivery tools can automate all communication with customers with the help of SMS, email, and driver-to-customer chat.
-In this case, customers receive shipment notifications at the time specified by the dispatcher.
-Having a tool like this saves dispatchers loads of time.

 Maintenance & repairs